ColeKisicki/OpenGLTerrainGenerator/README.md

 ## Naviagation

 The naviagation is similar to a first person shooter.
 The camera can be moved forward/left/backward/right using 'wasd' and the camera can be rotated using the mouse.

+## Sources

+- The main source I used was a video by sebastian lague on the marching cubes algorithm.
+The main contribution I got from that video was the marching cubes table that I used.